Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-03-08-The_Distribuational_Hypothesis.md

 the contex window is the number of preceding or succeeding neighbor like 1+1-size.

-But if context size of preceding or succeeding neighbors could be differenct. it is like 1+2 size such as 1+0, 1 which means the weight of each location is different. where 0 means that the word is ignored.
+But if context size of preceding or succeeding neighbors could be differenct. it is like 1+2 size such as 1+0 1, where 0 means that the word is ignored.

 For example,